Skip to content

 Texas A&M University’s In-State Admissions Criteria

-Taking a Closer Look at Texas A&M University’s Class of 2028 Admissions Statistics
+Taking a Closer Look at Texas A&M University’s Class of 2028 to 2029 Admissions Statistics

-The basic breakdown of admissions statistics for Texas A&M University’s Class of 2028 is as follows:
+Here is a quick breakdown of admissions statistics for Texas A&M University’s class of 2028:

-Geographic and Demographic Trends Revealed in the Texas A&M Acceptance Rate
+Geographic and Demographic Trends in the Texas A&M Acceptance Rate

 If you are a Texas resident in the top 10% of your graduating class with at least a 480 on the SAT EBRW, a 530 on the SAT Math test, and a course load that meets state standards of rigor, you will be granted automatic admission to Texas A&M.

-Students in the 50th percentile in the Class of 2028 reported an average composite SAT score of 1260, scoring 630 on both the Math and EBRW portions.
-The average ACT composite score for students in the 50th percentile is 28, with scores of 26, 27, 30, and 27 on the Math, English, Reading, and Science tests, respectively.
+But what about standardized test scores?
+Students in the 50th percentile of Texas A&M’s class of 2028 reported an average composite SAT score of 1260, scoring 630 on both the Math and EBRW portions.
+The average ACT composite score for students in the 50th percentile is 28, with scores of 26, 27, 30, and 27 on the Math, English, Reading, and Science tests respectively.

 FAQs